 41-47 Commonwealth were built for lumber merchant, real estate investor, and banker Elijah Chesley Drew and his wife, Hannah (Haines) Drew.
 They made 41 Commonwealth their home, and sold the other three houses.
 They previously had lived at The Commonwealth Hotel in the South End, which he owned.

 Elijah Drew purchased the land for 41-47 Commonwealth on January 22, 1869, from Elizabeth Cabot (Lodge) James, the wife of George Abbot James, and her brother, Henry Cabot Lodge.
-They had purchased the land on May 3, 1864, from the Commonwealth of Massachusetts.
-Elizabeth Cabot Lodge had married the month before to George James, and her one-half interest in the property was held by the trust established under her marriage contract.
-Henry Cabot Lodge, who later would become a US Senator, was still a minor, and his mother, Anna (Cabot) Lodge, the widow of John Ellerton Lodge, was his guardian.
+The land had been purchased from the Commonwealth of Massachusetts at its October 24, 1860, public auction by their father, shipping merchant John Ellerton Lodge.
+He died in September of 1862, and on May 3, 1864, the Commonwealth conveyed the land to his children, Elizabeth James and Henry Cabot Lodge, as his heirs.
+Elizabeth Lodge had married George James the month before and her one-half interest in the property was held by the trust established under her marriage contract.
+Henry Cabot Lodge, who later would become a US Senator, was still a minor, and his widowed mother, Anna (Cabot) Lodge, was his guardian.

 Click here for an index to the deeds for 41 Commonwealth.